artoriusthehero/life/README.md

 1. All variables are equal to themselves (life = life)
 2. Power levels exist
 3. It runs off time and belief forever
+4. If you don't know, you're wrong about it.
 ```
 get gud.
 YOU AREN'T 1337 SPEAKERS YET????
 EVEN IF YOU ARE READING THIS; WHOAA THIS IS A NEW CONCEPT; IT'S BASED; BUUUUUUUUUUUT: HOW WOULD WE CODE IT?
 ```